 For most people there’s nothing more frightening than to hear the dreaded two words “root canal”.
 What many people don’t know is that a root canal can get you out of pain and save your tooth.
-Usually, the root canal procedure is completely pain free and there’s minimal discomfort afterwards.
+Our painless root canal in NYC is completely pain free and there’s minimal discomfort afterwards.

 When a tooth hurts, it could be because there’s something wrong with the nerve inside the tooth.
-In these situations, cleaning out the damaged nerves and disinfecting the tooth will take away the pain and save the tooth.
+In these situations, performing a root canal will clean out the damaged nerves and disinfect the tooth.
+This will take away the pain and save the tooth.